Thursday Concurrent Session 1

 *Two 25-minute presentations

-Forestry Best Practices & Erosion Vulnerability Assessment for Water Quality
+Forestry Best Practices and Erosion Vulnerability Assessment for Water Quality

 Lac Courte Oreilles lake is home to a rare and simultaneously fragile two-story fishery that is vulnerable to pollution, exacerbated by climate change.
 The primary concern affecting the fishery is sediment erosion and phosphorus transport from land to water from various land uses, including silviculture.
 Geodesign methods index individual forested parcels in the watershed for their sensitivity to timber harvest.
 Moreover, freely available storymaps provide owners of forested land with a better understanding of the challenge on LCO and how they can partner to protect water quality and the fishery.
 Additionally, online GIS mapping tools provide landowners with the ability to better plan for timber harvest.
 These tools are designed specifically for landowners who are not required to create a timber harvest plan or use best management practices (BMP).